TreasureProject/aifrens-sdk/README.md

 ## Payment Handling

 The SDK uses the x402 protocol for payment processing.
-All API calls (except `getMetadata()`) automatically handle payment through the blockchain.
-The payment response is included in every method's return value, allowing you to track transaction details.
+All API calls (except `getMetadata()` and `getAgentData()`) automatically handle payment through the blockchain.
+The payment response is included in every paid method's return value, allowing you to track transaction details.

 ## Error Handling